ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/space_vector_modulation/space_vector_modulation_6ph.rst

 Open loop simulation
 --------------------

-To verify the SVM in open loop simulation, setpoint voltages for :math:`\alpha\beta` and :math:`XY` to the SVM.
+To verify the SVM in open loop simulation, setpoint voltages for :math:`\alpha\beta` and :math:`XY` given to the SVM.
 The resulting Duty Cycles were fed into the PWM-IP-Core Simulink model and connected to Simscape VSI-models with :math:`V_\textrm{DC}=1000\textrm{ V}` and a resistive six-phase load with 2N.

 Setpoints and measured output voltages are shown in the following figure for both subspaces.